Pu-jade/Beijing-AQI-Visual-Analytics/readme.md

 https://drive.google.com/file/d/1XmKqX4TytutTXL2hNn3R2FAkUNF9SuVM/view?usp=sharing
 ![](overview.png)
 However, due to development time and development environment, some of the refined features were developed and tried separately, but did not have the opportunity to be added to the overall interface.
-All ipynb files are the file we used to create views。 You can try downloading the ipynb files, they can all be run alone after downloading the prerequisite.
+All ipynb files are the file we used to create views.
+You can try downloading the ipynb files, they can all be run alone after downloading the prerequisite.